 Bok, Sissela Euthanasia and Physician-Assisted Suicide, with Gerald Dworkin and Ray Frey, (Cambridge University Press, 1998).

 The Dilemmas of Euthanasia, eds., John Behnke and Sissela Bok (Doubleday & Company: l975)

 Ethics Teaching in Higher Education, eds., Daniel Callahan and Sissela Bok (Plenum Press: l980)

 University of Maryland

 Acknowledgement: The photograph of Sissela Bok (2003) was taken by Rose Lincoln/Harvard News Office – reproduced with permission of Harvard University News Office.

-How to cite this article: Fullinwider, Robert K., ‘Sissela Bok on lying and moral choice in private and public life – an amplification‘, the encyclopaedia of informal education. [http://infed.org/mobi/sissela-bok-on-lying-and-moral-choice-in-private-and-public-life-an-amplification/] .
+How to cite this article: Fullinwider, Robert K., ‘Sissela Bok on lying and moral choice in private and public life – an amplification‘, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/sissela-bok-on-lying-and-moral-choice-in-private-and-public-life-an-amplification/] .

 © Robert K. Fullinwider 2007